MostAwesomeDude/website/cst.rst

 something move up on my list of priorities, you should click on my nonexistent Paypal button.

- * Beta.
-I happen to *like* working on Beta, so odds are good that this is going to be where most of my spare time goes, at least for the next few months.
-Beta's todo list is in its readme.
+ * Bravo.
+I happen to *like* working on Bravo, so odds are good that this is going to be where most of my spare time goes, at least for the next few months.
+Bravo's todo list is in its readme.
  * Gallium.

    * Galahad.
 Just about every assert in driver code should be moved up to the Galahad layer and shared between all drivers.
+This might already be done.
    * Docs.
 Gallium's docs aren't API-complete or feature-complete.

      * Consider adapting the current C header comments into the documentation,